Treating a blocked airway

 Radiofrequency treatment (RFA) can reduce the size of a tumour blocking an airway.
 You can have it along with other types of lung cancer treatment and it can be done more than once.
 You have RFA under local or general anaesthetic.
 Your doctor puts a small probe (like a needle) through the skin of your chest and directly into the tumour.

 You usually have the treatment under CT scan guidance so that the doctor can make sure the probe is in exactly the right place.
-Radiofrequency energy then passes through the electrode, producing heat which destroys the tumour tissue.
+Radio wave energy then passes through the electrode, producing heat which destroys the tumour tissue.
 You may need to stay in hospital overnight afterwards.

 You may have some discomfort or pain at the area of the treatment.
 Your doctor or nurse will prescribe painkillers for you to take for a few days.
 You may also have a slight temperature and feel a bit weak and tired.
 You may need to take it easy for the first few days and avoid any strenuous activity.
 The most common complication is air getting into the chest cavity (a pneumothorax).
 This is not serious though and usually goes away on its own with no treatment.

-We have a page about radiofrequency ablation for lung cancer in this section.
+We have a page about radio wave treatment for lung cancer in this section.

 PDT treatment can reduce the size of a tumour blocking the airway.
 This makes it easier for you to breathe.
 You first have an injection of a drug that makes you sensitive to very bright light.
 The drug collects in the tumour cells.
 Then, a few days later, you go into hospital.
 While you are asleep, you have a bronchoscopy.
 The doctor puts a tube down the bronchoscope that shines a very bright light at the tumour.
 The light triggers the drug to destroy the cancer cells.